Visualize Simulation Data on an XY Plot

 For more information about using replay controls, see Replay Data in the Simulation Data Inspector.

-To analyze how changes in simulation parameters affect the data, you can plot multiple series on an XY visualization.
-In the model or MATLAB™ Command Window, change the Initial value parameter of the Initial Velocity block to
+To analyze how changes in simulation parameters affect the data, you can plot multiple series on an XY plot.
+Using the Simulink® Editor or the MATLAB™ Command Window, change the Initial value parameter of the Initial Velocity block to

 25 and simulate the model.